idroot45/catetan/_posts/2020-01-07-ricky-gervais-stand-up-education.md

 >
 > "Spoiler alert, season two is on the way so in the end he obviously didn’t kill himself.
 Just like Jeffrey Epstein.
 Shut up.
 I know he’s your friend but I don’t care.
 >
-> "Seriously, most films are awful.
-Lazy.
-Remakes, sequels.
+> "Seriously, most films are awful. **Lazy.
+Remakes, sequels**.
 I’ve heard a rumour there might be a sequel to Sophie’s Choice.
 >
 > "I mean, that would just be Meryl just going, 'Well, it’s gotta be this one then.'
 All the best actors have jumped to Netflix, HBO.
 >